Paul Dillon, Board President

 Nick practices law in Spokane and is proud of the fact that he did not attend law school, but apprenticed at a local law firm for four years prior to taking the bar exam.
 Nick enjoys being outside as much possible and he can be found wherever there is snow and a pitch steep enough to ski.

 Jim Sheehan graduated from Santa Clara University in 1966 before serving three years as an officer in the army.
 He then went to Gonzaga Law School and worked for more than twenty years as a public defender in Eastern and Western Washington, until he received a windfall inheritance.
 He decided that he wanted to put his money to work for the greater good.
 In 1999, he founded the Center for Justice, a nonprofit law firm dedicated to protecting human rights, alleviating poverty, preserving the Earth, and holding the government accountable to the principles of democracy.
 He also renovated the old Saranac Hotel, which became the first LEED Platinum certified building in Washington east of the Cascades.
 Additionally, he restored the Community Building, the Main Market Co-op, and Saranac Commons in order to offer affordable, beautiful homes for area nonprofit offices and small businesses in downtown Spokane.
-Despite all these accomplishments, Jim feels most lucky to have a beautiful family, including Katy, Jule, and Soren; Joe and Jane; and his partner Mary.
+Despite all these accomplishments, Jim feels most lucky to have a beautiful family, including Katy, Jule, Soren and Reed; Joe, Jane and Luisa; and his partner Mary.

 Lorna St. John, Secretary